From BR Bullpen

 "I'm not stuck on pitching ball in the Big League.
 When I was in the Western League I received as much salary and had an easier time of it." - Jim Hughey

-Hughey started in major league baseball with the 1891 Milwaukee Brewers of the American Association, pitching well.
+Hughey started in major league baseball with the Milwaukee Brewers of the American Association in 1891, pitching well.
 It was, however, the last year of the American Association's existence, and Hughey didn't come back to the majors until 1893 in the National League.

 The most similar three players, according to the similarity scores method and as of June 2008, had much better winning percentages than Hughey, but lower on the list is an interesting comparison, John Coleman, a near-contemporary who was primarily a position player but while pitching managed to be approximately as unsuccessful as Hughey.

-His nickname "Coldwater" came from a town in which he lived, and an amateur team for which he played, helping the local team to win a regional championship.
+His nickname "Coldwater" came from the town of Coldwater, MI in which he lived, and an amateur team for which he played, helping the local team to win a regional championship.

 After his major league days he pitched again for Coldwater and Toledo, as well as for some other teams through 1904.
 Thereafter he farmed and ran a store.